Jamie Dornan: 2006–2012: Career beginnings

 Dornan's first acting role in a film was as Count Axel Fersen in the Sofia Coppola film Marie Antoinette (2006).
 Afterwards, he unsuccessfully auditioned for many roles while appearing in films Beyond the Rave (2008), Shadows in the Sun (2009).
 When asked if the transition into an acting career was problematic, Dornan stated that the "model turned actor" label held a significant stigma.
 He struggled with auditions and casting agents who treated him only as a model, but he had always wanted to act and so, auditioned in the pilot season in Los Angeles.
-Initially interested in comedy, he had meetings with Funny or Die, wrote a comic blog for them that did not get published, he recalled: "I used to always want to do comedy, and then I just didn't.
+Initially interested in comedy, he had meetings with Funny or Die, and wrote a comic blog for them that did not get published.
+He recalled: "I used to always want to do comedy, and then I just didn't.
 I ended up quite far away from that path."

 Dornan appeared in nine episodes of the ABC fantasy television series Once Upon a Time between 2011 and 2013, playing the role of the Huntsman/Sheriff Graham.
 While Graham was killed by the town's mayor Regina/the Evil Queen in the episode "The Heart Is a Lonely Hunter", Dornan confirmed that he would return as the Huntsman from the Enchanted Forest at some point.
 He returned as the Huntsman for the season finale "A Land Without Magic", and later as Graham for the season two episode "Welcome to Storybrooke" in its flashback segment.

 2013–2015: Breakthrough with The Fall and Fifty Shades trilogy

 Dornan's breakout role was alongside Gillian Anderson in the Northern Irish drama series The Fall, where he played Paul Spector, a serial killer terrorising Belfast.
 He initially auditioned for the role of a police officer, but was later called upon to audition for the lead role, for which he was eventually selected.
 He read books about serial killers and watched interviews of Ted Bundy to get an understanding of the mindset of his character, and stalked a woman in his preparation for the role.
 He wanted to play the character with "real stillness".
 Beginning in 2013, the show aired for three series ending in October 2016.
 Critic Ken Tucker opined that Dornan was "handsome and skilled".
-David Thomson of The New Republic complimented him on his performance: "Jamie Dornan as Paul, has become the center of the drama in a performance that unpeels as slowly as a stripper- and maybe as seductively."
-He won the Irish Film and Television Award for Best Actor in Television and was nominated for a British Academy Television Award for Best Actor.
+David Thomson of The New Republic complimented him on his performance: "Jamie Dornan as Paul, has become the center of the drama in a performance that unpeels as slowly as a stripper—and maybe as seductively."
+He won the Irish Film and Television Award for Best Lead Actor - TV Drama and was nominated for a British Academy Television Award for Best Actor.
 He has said The Fall changed his professional horizons.
-He later appeared in Flying Home (2014), a romantic drama film and New Worlds (2015), a historical drama series.
+He later appeared in Flying Home (2014), a romantic drama film, and New Worlds (2015), a historical drama series.